Skip to Main Content

 Additional Resources

-• Consult the actual style handbook, copies of which are available for checkout or reference at the library.
+• Consult the official style handbook, copies of which are available for checkout or reference at the library.
 The official website for each style guide is also linked above under "Choosing a Style," each of which provides a variety of useful tools for learning about the style.

 • Look for other guides on the internet, such as the Purdue Owl or Easy Bib.
 As with anything on the internet, however, remember to be cautious when taking what you see at face value, and verify your sources.